Foxroad1/Ranger_team_project/docs/System requirement and install guide.md

       and andmin_password = (note keep the '' - markings )

 Serverside Requirements within MariaDB:
-    - for other users :
+    - for new users to be added:
         GRANT ALL PRIVILEGES ON *.* TO 'username'@'%' IDENTIFIED BY 'password';
         FLUSH PRIVILEGES; (change username as you specify in app.py, and password as you specify in app.py)